VR is one of those "buzz-words" in the industry but what can we do with it & how can we sell it?

 Fully immersive virtual reality can give the user the full degree of movement.
 I have seen people crawling around on the floor experiencing this!
 It allows for interaction; opening doors, moving chairs, painting or notetaking.
 You can change the time of day, become a giant, change the building's finishes...
 It is very powerful but also can be very development heavy and hardware reliant.

 I have setup this type of VR and rigs at Sweco utilising a plugin for Revit called Enscape.
 The beauty of this plugin is that you can very quickly experience your Revit model in realtime.
 We had architects using it to check their models for faults and to experience their designs.
 I have seen collaboration where one architect is in VR, while another sits with Revit running on a laptop.
 The first architect describes what needs fixing and the second fixes it there and then!
 Clients also loved using the VR setup.
 It made a fanastic workshop area where together the our team could experience the project and get more responsive and useful feeback from a better informed client.

-▼ I can setup and run a variety of VR programs on hardware such as the HTC Vive and Occulus.
+▼ I can work with a variety of VR programs on hardware such as the HTC Vive and Occulus.